kaithar/s1disasm-ap/README.md

 - Since the start screen is gone, the Demo loop is also gone.
 - Level Select has been overhauled to display the AP data so you can tell where to hunt.
 - Level Select level order corrected, obviously.
+- Due to how AP gives you rings, and space constraints, Sonic always drops 6 rings when hurt.
+- For sanity, you don't get extra lives when you exceed 100 rings.
+Your ears should be grateful.
 - Because AP, a mechanism for monitor state persistance is added.
 - Because AP, content of monitors are all now 10 rings.
 Sorry.
 - Because AP, Special Stages are played strictly in order until completed.
 - Because AP, Special Stages completion and emeralds are divorced.
 AP got the emeralds.
 - Because AP, boss completes are recorded now.
+- Because AP, each set of zones are gated to AP key items.
 - Special Stage: Don't offer special stage at the end of a level.
-- Special Stage: Return to special stage after exit.
+- Special Stage: Return to menu after exit.
 - Special Stage: AP-toggled deactivation of Goal blocks, they turn into normal on touch.
 - Special Stage: For byte alignment reasons, the UP block is now disabled.
 - Special Stage: Continues jingle removed, result screen delay reduced from 6s to 1s
+- Special Stage: Special stages are also gated to AP key items.
 - Technical change (you won't see): Monitor objects have had the item field replaced with an id
 - QoL ReadySonic change change: Scuffed SpinDash based on ReadySonic.
 And due to dependency...
 - QoL ReadySonic change: Sonic incorrectly use his walking animation when near solids.